un-nerv/flask-receipt-manager/README.md

 - delete/insert data manualy

 # Install guide
+1. Clone this repo
-1. Create .env
+2. Create .env
-2. Go to https://aistudio.google.com/ and get API key
+3. Go to https://aistudio.google.com/ and get API key
-3. Enter your key to .env file
+4. Enter your key to .env file
     ```
     GEMINI_API_KEY=Enter_Your_API_KEY_HERE
     ```
-4. Install Docker
+5. Install Docker

     You can use Docker official script on Ubuntu
     ```